The-Last-Cookie/osu-wiki-notes/articles/arcade/arcade.md

 # osu!arcade

-Prototype with built-in osu!stream working as an arcade machine.
+The **osu!arcade** was a prototype arcade machine running [osu!stream](/wiki/osu!stream), a touch-based version of osu!(stable).

-Phrasing from `History of osu!
-2010` for general direction:
+It was originally developed in 2010 and contained custom-made hardware as well as a built-in touchscreen.

-> The Wai-con anime convention in Perth had osu!arcade, a fully self-contained arcade machine running a touch-based version of osu!.
-Although playing too much on it could lead to sore fingers as some people had criticised, the prototype containing custom-made hardware and a built-in touchscreen was well received by the community.
+At the time, it received positive feedback from the community.

 ## Technical overview/features